 This clause confirms that, other than the changes made by the Codicil (or previous Codicils), the rest of the Will remains in force.

-As noted above regarding clause 2.3, if you are replacing a clause in the Will with a lengthy new clause, you can set it out here.
-Fill in the number of the clause from the Will that you are replacing in the 2 places and fill in the new clause’s wording in its entirety.
+As noted above regarding clause 2.3, if you are replacing a clause in the Will with a lengthy new clause, then you can set it out here.
+Fill in the number of the clause from the Will that you are replacing in the 2 places and then fill in the new clause’s wording in its entirety.

 As noted above, if you are inserting a lengthy additional clause into your Will, then you can set it out here.
 If there is no other schedule, then renumber this as schedule 1.
-Fill in the numbers of the 2 clauses from the Will that this additional clause slots in-between; fill in the number of the new clause and its wording.
+Fill in the numbers of the 2 clauses from the Will that this additional clause slots in-between; then fill in the number of the new clause and its wording.